MarnieMaddock/SaveAllTif/README.md

 If you have images from any of the Leica microscopes, the images must be saved individually first as .tif to ensure any of the following macros work :) Here is a code to do this quickly every time!

 Before starting add the `SaveAllImages` java file to the plugins folder on FIJI.
 Found in the files above or at the below website.
-For up-to-date versions o fthe plugin use the website below.
+For up-to-date versions of the plugin use the website below.
 Credit to the SaveAllImages plugin creators at SpineUp: https://spineup.jimdofree.com/downloads/